IEEE Canada Policies

 2) Social Media Policy

-- To request a posting to one or more of the Region’s Social Media Accounts (Facebook, Twitter, etc.), please send your request to “firstname.lastname@example.org” with a subject line starting with “Social Media Posting Request” along with the complete content you want posted.
+- To request a posting to one or more of the Region’s Social Media Accounts (Facebook, Twitter, etc.) that does not automatically qualify under the Newsletter Posting Policy, please send your request to “firstname.lastname@example.org” with a subject line starting with “Social Media Posting Request” along with the complete content you want posted.

-- As soon as a (voting) Steering Committee Member reviews it, s/he will then forward it to the Publicity Chair and Administrator (with corrections) for posting if it is approved, or s/he will return it to you if it is not approved (with a reason).
+- As soon as a (voting) Steering Committee Member reviews it, s/he will then forward it to the publicity chair and administrator (with corrections) for posting if it is approved, or s/he will return it to you if it is not (with a reason).

 3) Volunteer Contact Information Policy